 Create and debug Office Add-ins in Visual Studio

-Note These instructions are based on Visual Studio 2015.
+This article describes how to use Visual Studio to create your first Office Add-in.
+The steps in this article based on Visual Studio 2015.
 If you're using another version of Visual Studio, the procedures might vary slightly.

 Create an Office Add-in project in Visual Studio